RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 To join the Junior Developer Program, the following requirements must be met:
 - RetroAchievements account must not be banned or suspended from achievement development or involuntarily untracked from competitive leaderboards
 - Have a Discord account verified on the [RetroAchievements Discord server](https://discord.gg/dq2E4hE)
-- Request the Junior Developer role in #role-request channel in the General section of the RA discord server
+- Request the Junior Developer role in #role-request channel in the General section of the RA Discord server
-  - Include RA profile link
+  - Include your RA profile link
   - State the game for which you intend to create a set and link its RA set page or request that it be made if it does not exist
   - Read through all [RetroAchievements Developer Docs](https://docs.retroachievements.org/developer-docs/) and fill out and post a [Set Design Plan](https://docs.google.com/spreadsheets/d/1VC2phJ9AUcZK5Ll4bVuMpJXED8QdM_nw8OdSAuLc3bI/edit#gid=0)
 - Unless specifically authorized by [Developer Compliance](https://retroachievements.org/messages/create?to=DevCompliance), all requirements in this section must be met to gain entry to the Junior Developer Program regardless of previous RA experience